isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 the server can refuse a connection for all kinds of reasons, so the natural thing is to return a result that the caller always has to check.
 However, if failing to make a connection is considered an error, then a failure should throw an exception.

 **Exception**: Many traditional interface functions (e.g., UNIX signal handlers) use error codes (e.g., `errno`) to report what are really status codes, rather than errors.
-You don't have good alternative to using such, so calling these does not violate the rule.
+You don't have a good alternative to using such, so calling these does not violate the rule.

 **Alternative**: If you can't use exceptions (e.g. because your code is full of old-style raw-pointer use or because there are hard-real-time constraints), consider using a style that returns a pair of values: